shapely/shapely/docs/manual.rst

 .. function:: shapely.shortest_line(geom1, geom2)

-   Returns a tuple of shortest line between the input geometries.
+   Returns a tuple of the shortest line between the input geometries.
 The points are returned in the same order as the input geometries.

-   `New in version 1.4.0`.
+   `New in version 2.0`.

 .. code-block:: pycon